efdalerdem17/howudoin-messaging-app/README.md

-# howudoin-messaging-app
-This repository was created for the Mobile Application Development course at Sabancı University.
-It includes the implementation of a messaging application named Howudoin, designed to function like popular chat platforms such as WhatsApp.
 # Howudoin Project 📱💬

 Howudoin is a mobile messaging application inspired by WhatsApp, designed to provide features like user registration, friend management, group creation, and real-time messaging.
 The project is divided into two phases: **Phase I (Backend)** and **Phase II (Frontend)**.